 Related or Unrelated?

-Despite the joint use of the term “entropy”, the two concepts of thermodynamics entropy and information entropy are generally considered to be unrelated — simply the name was borrowed by information theory because something was being maximized.
+Despite the joint use of the term “entropy”, the two concepts of thermodynamics entropy and information entropy are generally considered to be unrelated — simply the name was borrowed by information theory because something was being maximised.

 As it turns out however Thermodynamic Entropy and Information Entropy are in fact very closely related, in that they both have one significant thing in common: they are both “The Limit of Compression”…